 One Work Track member raised that the examples used in the Applicant Guidebook relation to transposition, “RepublicCzech” and “IslandsCayman” do not appear to be terms that anyone would use.
 From one perspective, the group should consider removing this provision unless there is documented problem that it seeks to solve.
 Another member stated that “RepublicCzech” and “IslandsCayman” and similar strings are unlikely to be of interest as TLDs, therefore there is little harm in reserving the strings.
 One member suggested that individual governments should be asked which permutations should be reserved in connection with corresponding country or territory name.

 Some Work Track members supported maintaining the treatment included in the 2012 Applicant Guidebook.
+Draft recommendations suggest maintaining reservation of translations and permutations but modifying the language to clarify which strings are reserved under this provision.

 5.2.6 A name by which a country is commonly known, as demonstrated by evidence that the country is recognized by that name by an intergovernmental or treaty organization